werayuthgswu/expressjs-webserver/README.md

     <b>Subject:</b>  FirstTitle
     <b>Data:</b>  This is my first content
    </pre>
 3. Currently, when you click View Tags, it returns an empty tag.
-Modify code so that it is not empty, but returns **[‘unknown’]** if the content has not been tagged.
+Modify code so that it is not empty, but returns **{"tags":[0]}** in the first time.
+For the second time add next number.
+E.g, the result after 4 clicks would be  **{"tags":[0,1,2,3]}**

 4. Currently, when you click View Category, it returns an error.
-Modify code so that it return **[‘unknown’]** simmilar to that of **view tags** if the content is not belong to any category.
+Modify code so that it return **{"categories":['unknown']}** if the content is not belong to any category.